OurSausalito.com

 Gate 5 Road — Became Saylor’s Landing, now Sausalito Seahorse.

 Gatsby’s — The only modern restaurant to have more than a short run in this building on Caledonia St. prior to Fast Food Francais, with great deep dish pizza, a wood stove and a gracious Persian owner who looked (and walked) like Capt.
 Jean Luc Picard.
-If you were regulars like us (we lived just up the hill at the time) this was part of the fun of coming in and being welcomed by name and escorted to your favorite table near the wood stove.
-Became Treviso, then Sausalito Chop House, then Rustico, then Plate Shop, now Fast Food Francais.
+If you were regulars (we lived just up the hill at the time) this was part of the fun of coming in and being welcomed by name and escorted to your favorite table near the wood stove.
+Became Treviso, then Sausalito Chop House, then Rustico, then Plate Shop, then Fast Food Francais and now Zalta.
 If anyone in Sausalito ever figures out how to re-create Gatsby’s deep dish pizza recipe we will be regular customers within 15 minutes.

 Gaylord India — Part of a national chain of Indian restaurants that ran into economic trouble (not to mention trouble with the County Health Dept.), Gaylord’s was located in the old Valhalla and Chart House space.
 It closed in December, 2008, earning the dubious honor of being the first restaurant we covered on OurSausalito.com to go out of business.